 Learn how to create and edit professional 2D drawings with this comprehensive first course in the use of AutoCAD.
 Even students with no previous CAD experience can progress quickly through this course which is arranged in a natural sequence that is easy to understand.
 Students immediately apply what they have learned from brief theory presentations in hands-on exercises using supplied drawing files.
 These exercises include step-by-step instructions along with clearly illustrated screen captures.

-TSID 213 COMPUTER II 2.0: 2 cr.
+TSID 213: COMPUTER II TSID 214: COMPUTER III

+2.0: 2 cr.
+E 2.0: 2 cr.
 E